What are contractions?

 What causes contractions?

-Contractions start when your pituitary gland releases the hormone oxytocin.
+Contractions start when the pituitary gland releases the hormone oxytocin.
 This stimulates the muscles in the uterus to start tightening and relaxing.

 Treatment will only be needed if you are at risk of premature birth.
 However, contractions alone don’t necessarily mean you are going into labour.
 It depends what is happening to your cervix.
 About half of women who get early contractions will have no changes to their cervix, and the contractions will stop by themselves.